-- Good for projects when requirements are not subject to change
+- for projects where requirements are not subject to change

-- When in-house and external staff have strong grasp of the project and form a well-knit team
+- when in-house and external staff have a strong grasp of the project and form a well-knit team

-- Requirements are very clear and reaching milestones in allotted time should not be a problem.
+- where requirements are very clear and reaching milestones in allotted time should not be a problem.

 Software houses prefer time and material projects